PyWavelets/pywt/doc/ref/dwt-discrete-wavelet-transform.rst

   :param mode: |mode|

   :param level: Number of decomposition steps to performe.
-If the level is ``None``, then the full decomposition up to the level computed with :func:dwt_max_level` function for the given data and wavelet lengths is performed.
+If the level is
+                ``None``, then the full decomposition up to the level computed with :func:`dwt_max_level` function for the given data and wavelet lengths is performed.

   **Example:**